 Our patients are extremely important to us, so we want to make sure we are providing you all with as much information, advice, guidance, and care as we are able to.
-It is difficult for us to do this without the usual face to face service we usually provide, but here are all the ways in which we are still able to help…
+If you need help please contact us as soon as possible.

-We are still available at the end of the phone to discuss your dental care, just dial 02084416201 and we can discuss your emergency or any worries you may have.
+We are available at the end of the phone to discuss your dental care, just dial 02084416201 and we can discuss your emergency and book you in for your appointment.

 NOT A PATIENT?

 Even if you are not registered with us, we can help!
-Please contact us and we can provide advice and guidance via phone or video consultation.
+Please contact us and we can provide advice and guidance, and see you as soon as possible.